robinpaulson/suncalcPy2/README.md

-# SunCalcPy
+# SunCalcPy2

 A Python library for calculating sun/moon times, positions and phases.

+This is a fork of https://github.com/Broham/suncalcPy/, with patches from various contributors sourced from https://github.com/Broham/suncalcPy/pulls/.

+I wanted a lightweight Python library so I could track the sun for my solar panel setup.
+This is the lightest I could find, with minor inaccuracies due to the approximations made.
+At some point I will remove the unneeded functions, such as moon-tracking and times for golden hour, etc.

 Includes methods for getting:

  * sunrise
  * sunset